mNovus-Industries/Meridia/CONTRIBUTING.md

-# Contributing to Anantam
+# Contributing to Meridia

-Thank you for your interest in contributing to **Anantam**! 🎉 We appreciate your help in making it a better IDE.
+Thank you for your interest in contributing to **Meridia**! 🎉 We appreciate your help in making it a better IDE.
 This guide will help you get started with contributing.

 ## 🛠 How to Contribute